Parking Policy and Regulations

 - Available as a faculty/staff payment option.

-- Payments are deducted from employee paychecks over a nine month period, from October to June of the regular academic year.
+- Payments are deducted from employee paychecks over the academic year.

 - Deductions are deducted from gross pay before state and federal taxes are calculated.